rickfast/consul-client/README.md

 String serviceId = "1";

 agentClient.register(8080, 3L, serviceName, serviceId); // registers with a TTL of 3 seconds
-agentClient.pass(serviceId); // check in with Consul
+agentClient.pass(serviceId); // check in with Consul, serviceId required only.  client will prepend "service:" for service level checks.
 ```

 Example 2: Find available (healthy) services.